 Once inside, the wooden walkways are generally well-maintained, but they can be uneven.
 As one reviewer pointed out, expect to walk about 7 miles, so comfortable shoes are essential.
 Sneakers or hiking shoes are recommended, especially if you're planning to do the entire route.

-The boat and tram rides are quick but offer a different perspective—perfect for taking a breather and soaking in the views from a different vantage point.
+The boat and tram rides are quick but offer a different perspective—great for taking a breather and soaking in the views from a different vantage point.

 The Views